Taylor offers many parent programs, including Parents Council, As We Pray, Grandparents Day, and Homecoming and Family Weekend.

 For questions regarding TouchNet Student Account billing, e-mail firstname.lastname@example.org or call 765-998-5123.

 Part of Taylor's leadership is made up of the University Cabinet and the Provost's Council.

-Dr. Michael D. Hammond is dean of the School of Humanities, Arts and Biblical Studies, which includes the departments of Art, Biblical Studies, Christian Educational Ministries, Communication, English, History & Geography, Media Communication, Modern Languages, Music, Philosophy, and Professional Writing.
+Dr. Michael D. Hammond is dean of the School of Humanities, Arts and Biblical Studies, which includes the departments of Art, Biblical Studies, Christian Educational Ministries, Communication, English, History, Global & Political Studies, Film & Media Production, Modern Languages, Music, Theatre & Dance, and Philosophy.

 Dr. Bill Toll is dean of the School of Natural and Applied Sciences, which includes the departments of Biology, Chemistry & Biochemistry, Computer Science & Engineering, Earth & Environmental Sciences, Mathematics, Kinesiology, Physics & Engineering, and Public Health.